mjgrzybek/process_manager/docs/design.md

 * start a process
 * stop a process
     1. _Worker_ sends `SIGTERM` signal to the process
-    2. _Worker_ waits for process to exit for hardcoded 3s
+    2. _Worker_ waits for process to exit for hardcoded 3s, else process is killed with `SIGKILL`
     3. _Worker_ returns process `exit code`
 * query status of a process
     * subset of `/proc/PID/status` - seems enough for demo purposes, see [protobuf](../proto/process_manager.proto)